-Are you tired of sitting and want to be more active?
+Are you tired of sitting so long at work, and want to be more active?

-With the corporate clientele I look after every week this is one of the biggest complaints.
-The easy option is to blame stress, the boss, your chair and your body.
-Let me put this in perspective and summarise the issue and some potential solutions.
+With the clientele of working Melbournians I look after every week, this is one of the biggest complaints.
+The easy option is to blame stress, the boss, your chair or your body, or some combination of the above.
+Let me put this in perspective by summarising the issue and raising some potential solutions.

-There is a growing body of evidence to suggest that the time we spend at the workplace (in a chair) has a significant influence over a number of chronic illnesses.
-Heart Disease, Obesity and Diabetes are currently Australia’s biggest health issues.
+There is a growing body of evidence to suggest that the time we spend at the workplace, in a chair, has a significant influence over a number of chronic illnesses.
+This list includes Heart Disease, Obesity and Diabetes, which are currently some of Australia’s biggest health issues.

 Below are 3 inexpensive ways to make yourself move!

 Moving printers to a central location creates a “movement opportunity”.
 The more of these within the day the better.
 When you stand up and move, have a little stretch and take a deep breath!

 The benefits of walking and stand up meetings are well documented.
 Whilst the physical benefits are obvious, the sharpening of the mind and the productivity output is my favourite aspect of the walking meeting.
 With the likes of Barack Obama and Mark Zuckerberg employing this method, why not join the elite and sharpen up your mind?

 Agile working is the future of every office environment.
 Australia’s largest companies are all moving to “agile working”, “hot desking”, “flexi-desking” and insert any other appropriate buzz word here.

 Agile working encourages collaboration and creativity within the workplace.
 Although perhaps this is part of the problem, smart technology enables us to work from anywhere and everywhere.
 The irony of course in this is that the developments in technology have made us sit more, when in fact maybe the intention was to free us up to move!